Mazda Capella: Third generation (GC; 1982–1987)

-Mazda New Zealand initially assembled 626 "short nose" 1.8-liter four-door sedan and a "long nose" 2.0-liter five-door model with a higher trim level including a digital instrument panel.
+Mazda New Zealand initially assembled 626 "short nose" 1.8-litre four-door sedan and a "long nose" 2.0-litre five-door model with a higher trim level including a digital instrument panel.
 A small number of two-door coupés were imported built-up from Japan.
 Laminated windscreens were now standard.
-A midlife facelift for the 1985 model year brought a completely new dashboard with orange digital LCD electronic displays in top models (in place of the earlier luminescent green) and the sedan now had the long nose and 2.0-liter engine.
+A midlife facelift for the 1985 model year brought a completely new dashboard with orange digital LCD electronic displays in top models (in place of the earlier luminescent green) and the sedan now had the long nose and 2.0-litre engine.
 Ford's Telstar received similar changes.

-The new 2.0-liter FE engine was up to 83 hp for the North American market, where the car received larger bumpers and sealed-beam headlights as per federal regulations.
+The new 2.0-litre FE engine was up to 83 hp for the North American market, where the car received larger bumpers and sealed-beam headlights as per federal regulations.
 A 626 GT (also called the Turbo in Canada) was introduced in 1986 using the 120 hp and 150 lbft FET engine.
 The rest of the line got a new front clip with dual (rather than quad) headlights and an entirely new interior, and fuel injection on the base engine meant 93 hp.
-A new four-speed automatic, some trim changes, and five new colors were introduced for 1987, the last model year of this series.
+A new four-speed automatic, some trim changes, and five new colours were introduced for 1987, the last model year of this series.

 The GC, locally assembled by Sigma, was released in South Africa in 1983.
 Due to a local content programme then in force, a facelifted version continued in production by Samcor until 1993.
 This featured the front end of the GD coupé, but with amber lens indicators and a blanked-off grille, as well as the rear lights from the Ford Telstar, which was not sold locally, Ford still offering the Sierra.
 The GD was not sold in South Africa, although it was assembled in neighbouring Zimbabwe by Willowvale Motor Industries in both sedan and wagon versions.
-The 626 L entered production in Colombia with CCA (Compañía Colombiana Automotriz) in May 1984, as a four-door sedan equipped with the 92 PS 1.8-liter engine.
-The LX (five-door) and GLX (coupé) versions followed in 1985, with the GLX coupé receiving the 102 PS 2.0-liter engine and more luxurious equipment including power steering and windows, as well as digital instrumentation.
+The 626 L entered production in Colombia with CCA (Compañía Colombiana Automotriz) in May 1984, as a four-door sedan equipped with the 92 PS 1.8-litre engine.
+The LX (five-door) and GLX (coupé) versions followed in 1985, with the GLX coupé receiving the 102 PS 2.0-litre engine and more luxurious equipment including power steering and windows, as well as digital instrumentation.
 In the first quarter of 1986 the range was facelifted: the taillights were revised and the hatchback and coupé received new, larger bumpers.
-The L (sedan) was the only model left with the 1.8 engine as the LX (hatchback) was now a 2-liter, closer to the coupé in its specifications.
+The L (sedan) was the only model left with the 1.8 engine as the LX (hatchback) was now a 2-litre, closer to the coupé in its specifications.
 The GC-series continued to be available until the beginning of 1988, when the next generation 626 replaced it.